thomasthesecond/sp/src/docs/accessibility.md

 ## Alt tags for images

 Any time an image is used, add the `alt` attribute on the `img` element.
 This will provide a clear text alternative of the image for screen reader users.
-The description in the `alt` attribute should be meaningful in the context of the Web page.
+The description in the `alt` attribute should be meaningful in the context of the web page.
 An image should always include an `alt` attribute, even if its value is empty.

 ## Focus states